 + Brother Lawrence once summarized his prayer before each to daily task this way: “O my GOD, since you are with me, and I must now, in obedience to your commands, apply my mind to these outward things, I ask you to give me the grace to continue in your presence; and to this end, prosper my work with your help, receive all my work, and possess all my affections.”

-- When watching TV or reading/viewing on the internet, focus prayers on what is in front of you at the moment.
-When you see big issues addressed (e.g., politics, education, art/music, business/finance, science/technology), pray about those things and for people you know involved in them.
-When you attend events (e.g., a concert, a trip to the art museum, a movie, or a play), pray for artists and the world of art.
+When watching TV or reading/viewing on the internet, focus prayers on what is in front of you at the moment.
+For example, at the art museum, pray for artists and the world of art.
+When seeing big issues addressed (e.g., politics, education, art/music, business/finance, science/technology), pray about those things and for people you know involved in them.

-– Do not strain.
+Do not strain.
 Prayer “side-by-side” with God is not straining to achieve but more like awakening to the God who is already present and acting, more like opening up our minds and hearts with a greater awareness of God’s constant presence and bringing